Rosetta (film): Critical response

-Roger Ebert gave Rosetta three and a half stars in Chicago Sun-Times noting its "neorealist, without pedigree, downbeat, stylistically straightforward" nature.
+Roger Ebert gave Rosetta three and a half stars in the Chicago Sun-Times, noting its "neorealist, without pedigree, downbeat, stylistically straightforward" nature.
 He further commented, "The film has an odd subterranean power.
 It doesn't strive for our sympathy or make any effort to portray Rosetta as colorful, winning or sympathetic.
 It's a film of economic determinism, the story of a young woman for whom employment equals happiness.
 Or so she thinks until she has employment and is no happier, perhaps because that is something she has simply never learned to be."
-Peter Bradshaw writing for The Guardian lauded Rosetta to be "a rigorous transforming gaze, a strange and passionate urgency.
+Peter Bradshaw, writing for The Guardian, lauded Rosetta to be "a rigorous transforming gaze, a strange and passionate urgency.
 Every time I watch it, it becomes more moving, more commanding, more exceptional.
 It is a film whose grace and lyricism has earned it, simply, the status of classic: something of real greatness."
-Jonathan Rosenbaum reviewing for Chicago Reader extolled the film as showing an extraordinary capability of maintaining an objective view into the world of the protagonist and "the most visceral filmgoing experience of the past year, including all of Hollywood's explosions and special-effects extravaganzas".
+Jonathan Rosenbaum, reviewing for Chicago Reader, extolled the film as showing an extraordinary capability of maintaining an objective view into the world of the protagonist and "the most visceral filmgoing experience of the past year, including all of Hollywood's explosions and special-effects extravaganzas".

 The French press were also enthusiastic about the film.
 Jean-Pierre Dufreigne reviewing for L'Express highly recommended Rosetta to readers regardless of polarization because of its tenacious depiction of youth straining to preserve their integrity while bearing adult responsibilities and the effective use of the camera to capture the essence of the protagonist.
 Marine Landrot writing for Télérama gave additional praise to Rosetta, noting the role reversal between Rosetta and her mother signified the inherent desire in childhood comforts as both yield to the pressures afflicted by modern society.